 W – watch out for signs of distress and uncharacteristic behaviour e.g., social withdrawal, excessive quietness, irritability, uncharacteristic outburst, talking about death or suicide.

-A – ask “are you having suicide thoughts?”
+A – ask “are you having suicidal thoughts?”
 Asking about suicide does not encourage it, nor does it lead a person to start thinking about it; in fact, it may help prevent it, and can start a potentially lifesaving conversation.

 I – It will pass, assure your loved one that, with help, their suicidal feelings will pass in time.

-T - talk to others, encourage your loved one to seek from a GP or health professional.
+T - talk to others, encourage your loved one to seek support from a GP or health professional.
 Take care of yourself.

 S – Show you care; focus on the other person, make eye contact and really listen to somebody